senithkay/DSA3-assignment1-stringMatcher/readme.txt

 1. This program is written in C++.
 Use a C++ complier and run the file.
+   For windows, use string_matcher_windows.cpp
+   For linux, use string_matcher_linux.cpp

 2. Select an option from the menu
     1. to use the string macher.
 There is an option to filter results.